AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

    end C'Constructor;

-   V1 : C := C'Make; -- Will print A FROM RECORD, B FROM RECORD V2 : C := C'Make ("ATERNATE A"); -- Will print ATERNATE A, B FROM RECORD
+   V1 : C := C'Make; -- Will print A FROM RECORD, B FROM RECORD V2 : C := C'Make ("ALTERNATE A"); -- Will print ALTERNATE A, B FROM RECORD

 Note for implementers - the objective of the semantic above is to make initialization as efficient as possible and to avoid undecessary processing.